 This post contains affiliate links.
 We may get paid an affiliate commission if you buy something or take an action after clicking one of the links on this web page.

-New for 2011, the updated Cold Steel Voyagers are taking the knife world by storm.
+New in 2011, the updated Cold Steel Voyagers took the knife world by storm.
 There was a lot to like about the original CS Voyagers, but as technologies advance old classics need updating.
 And I gotta say, the new version really packs some nice improvements.
 Lighter, faster, with better locks and beautiful details – there is a lot to love about these knives.
 With 3 sizes, 3 blade shapes and the option of fully or partially serrated edges there is something for everyone.

-I have one of each size for your consideration here (the Medium Voyager, Large Voyafer and the XL Voyager).
+I have one of each size for your consideration here (the Medium Voyager, Large Voyager, and the XL Voyager).
 After testing them all I can safely recommend any one of these knives.
 Take the “voyage” with me and learn why I like them so much.

 General Dimensions and Blade Details

 Since I’m reviewing 3 knives here I figured it would be easiest to throw the dimensions into a table instead of listing them out.

 All the knives feel light for their size.
 Especially the Large and XL.

 The 2011 Voyagers come in 3 major blade shapes.
 You have the classic clip point shown here, you also have a nice tanto version, and a version known as the “Vaquero.”
 The Vaquero is a modified clip point with a serious recurve.
 The knife you decide on comes down to your personal preferences.
 I think they are all pretty good, but the Vaquero will the hardest to sharpen due to the extreme recurve.
 I probably should have bought one of each blade style, but what can I say, I’m a sucker for a nice clip point.